 One of the world’s first skyscrapers constructed by Lyman Cornelius Smith, the Smith Tower opened on July 4, 1914.
 At the time, it was the fourth tallest building in the world and weighed 48,650 tons.
 It remained the tallest building west of the Mississippi River for almost 50 years.

 The Seattle Center is home to the 60-foot-tall (185m) Space Needle, which officially opened on April 21, 1962 - the first day of the Fair.
-The Space Needle features an observation deck, restaurant and cocktail bar within its "Jetsons style" top and it still is prominent on the city's skyline as Seattle's most recognizable landmark.
+The Space Needle features an observation deck, restaurant and cocktail bar within its "Jetsons style" top rotating 360 degree for the most amazing view, and it still is prominent on the city's skyline as Seattle's most recognizable landmark.
 The "Needle" and the Seattle Center can be reached by a 90-second monorail ride from downtown's Westlake shopping center.

 Waiting for the Interurban.
 N. 34th Street and Fremont Avenue N, Seattle, WA 98103.